Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Empirical Setup and Additional Experiments

-\section{Empirical setup and additional experiments}
+\section{Empirical Setup and Additional Experiments}

-In this section, we provide further details on the experiments conducted in~\autoref{sec:design1} \textendash \autoref{sec:design4}.
+In this section, we provide further details on the experiments conducted in~\autoref{sec:design1}\textendash\autoref{sec:design4}.
 Moreover, we present additional experiments and extend the tables from the paper by including the \gls{mae} metric, additional forecasting horizons and window sizes.
-Additional information on the datasets is provided in~\autoref{tab:dataset}.
+Dataset details are provided in~\autoref{tab:dataset}.

-\subsection{Empirical setup and additional experiments for D1: Model configuration}
+\subsection{Empirical Setup and Additional Experiments for D1: Model Configuration}

 To obtain the global version of models that include local parameters in the experiments of~\autoref{sec:design1}, we remove such local components.
 For example, the global TimeMixer model is obtained by removing the learnable parameters from the normalization module, while the global versions of Crossformer and the reference Transformer are obtained by removing their local embeddings.
 Conversely, to create a hybrid version of an otherwise global model, we add per-series local embeddings, which are used as an additional input, as done for iTransformer.
 This approach is straightforward and can be applied to different architectures, as also shown by recent works \citep{cini2023taminglocaleffectsgraphbased,shaoSpatialTemporalIdentitySimple2022a}.
-The results in \autoref{tab:local_embedding_comparison} extend~\autoref{tab:local_embedding_comparison_mse} for both MSE and MAE.
+The results in \autoref{tab:local_embedding_comparison} extend~\autoref{tab:local_embedding_comparison_mse} to include both MSE and MAE.
 We added in~\autoref{tab:local_embedding_linear_comparison}, a comparison of all the possible configurations—local, global, and hybrid—for linear models.
 The simple hybrid variants are obtained by concatenating learnable local parameters to the input for DLinear, and by concatenating a one-hot encoding representing the time series for Linear.
 The results are consistent with the findings discussed in~\autoref{sec:design1}.

-\subsection{Empirical setup and additional experiments for D2: Preprocessing and exogenous variables}
+\subsection{Empirical Setup and Additional Experiments for D2: Preprocessing and Exogenous Variables}

-For the experiment in~\autoref{sec:design2}, covariates were removed from the models that originally used them in their implementations, such as the reference Transformer and iTransformer, and added to the models that did not include them, such as PatchTST, DLinear, and Crossformer.
-The results in \autoref{tab:covariates_comparison} extend~\autoref{tab:covariates_comparison_mse} for both MSE and MAE.